An Introduction to Ledger Lines

 Although it took time, eventually other clefs were dropped and just these 4 remained.
 However, the issue of how to record notes that fall beyond these ranges has always come down to one set of helpers–ledger lines.

-We can be pretty relieved that nowadays we have standardised notation that allows us to read and perform music from just about anywhere in the world and on any instrument, thanks to clefs, staves and ledger lines.
+We can be pretty relieved that nowadays we have standardized notation that allows us to read and perform music from just about anywhere in the world and on any instrument, thanks to clefs, staves and ledger lines.

 Getting Better at Reading Ledger Lines